AdobeDocs/experience-cloud.en/help/website-implementation/pages/target.md

 ### Profile Parameters

 Similar to mbox parameters, profile parameters are also passed through the Target request.
 However, profile parameters get stored in Target's visitor profile database and will persist for the [duration of the visitor's profile](https://marketing.adobe.com/resources/help/en_US/target/ov/c_visitor_profile_lifetime.html).
 You can set them on one page of your site and use them in Target activities on another page.
 Here is an example from an  automobile website.
 When a visitor goes to a vehicle page, you could pass a profile parameter "profile.lastViewed=sportscar" to record their interest in that particular vehicle.
-When the visitor browses to other non-vehicle pages on your site you can target content based on their last vehicle viewed.
+When the visitor browses to other, non-vehicle pages you can target content based on their last vehicle viewed.
 Profile parameters are ideal for attributes that rarely change or are only available on certain pages

 You won't pass any profile parameters in this tutorial, but the workflow is almost identical to what you just did when passing the `pageName` mbox parameter.
 The one difference is  you need to give profile parameter names a `profile.` prefix.
 This is what a profile parameter called "userType" would look like in the `Pass Parameters to Global Mbox` action: